Magister degree

-South America
+Argentina

 In Argentina, the Master of Science or Magister (Mg, Ma, Mag, MSc) is a postgraduate degree of two to four years of duration by depending on each university's statutes.
-The admission to a Master program (Maestría) in an Argentine University requires the full completion of an undergraduate degree, as well Licentiate's degree as Professorate degree of four to five years duration from any recognized university.
+The admission to a Master program (Maestría) in an Argentine University requires the full completion of a Bachelor's degree, as well Licentiate's degree as Professorate degree of four to five years duration from any recognized university.
 Under the accomplishment of the Magister Scientiæ thesis dissertation, that in years of formal education, is generally equivalent to a Ph.D. or Doctorate in universities of North America or Europe given the Bologna comparison system among academic programs.

 Egypt

-In Egypt, Magister degree is a postgraduate degree which is awarded after three to 6 years duration.
+In Egypt, Magister degree is a postgraduate degree which is awarded after three to six years duration.
 It is equivalent to an MSc degree.
 It is a prerequisite to have an MSc before applying to a Ph.D. or Doctorate degrees.